 Unlock the secrets of soul rest with insights from Matthew 11:28-30.
 This in-depth post explores how experience soul rest from burdens that weigh you down.
 Jesus’ invitation leads to profound spiritual peace, offering guidance on how to lighten life’s burdens through a deeper relationship with Jesus.
 Includes personal examples of how Jesus is teaching me to release burdens to experience soul rest.
-Read this article, listen to the podcast episode, or watch on YouTube for this content.
+Read this article, listen to the podcast episode (at the bottom of this post), or watch on YouTube for this content.

 “Come to Me, all who are weary and burdened, and I will give you rest.
 Take My yoke upon you and learn from Me, for I am gentle and humble in heart, and you will find rest for your souls.
 For My yoke is comfortable, and My burden is light” –Matthew 11;28-30 NASB